 You can find free-standing heavy bags and traditional hanging bags.
-A free-standing bag is ideal for punching as well as kicking exercises making it an all-rounder.
+A free-standing bag is ideal for punching and kicking exercises, making it an all-rounder.
 So, they are suitable for MMA and other martial arts.

-The hanging punch bags are beneficial for punching workouts.
+The hanging punch bags from the ceilings are beneficial for punching workouts.
 Hence, this type is better for boxing training.
-They should be mounted correctly on the ceiling or on a wall frame with chains for safe usage.
+They should be mounted correctly on the ceiling or a wall frame with chains for safe usage.